 Day Trips - The Welsh Trilobite geo day-trip spends the day at Gilwern Quarry which is the best place in Britain to find and collect trilobites.
 The Welsh Dinosaur trip spend time at both Lavernock Point and Nash Point where ammonite fossils may be found.

-Dinosaur Trail: Yellowstone to Grand Canyon - We spend time a fossil collecting quarry in the Green River Formation looking for fish.
+Yellowstone, Dinosaurs and Grand Canyon - We spend time a fossil collecting quarry in the Green River Formation looking for fish.